diffpy/diffpy.srxplanargui/news/conda-release-fix.rst

 **Added:**

-* no news needed: add traitsui into conda requirement
+* no news needed: add traitsui into conda.txt

 **Changed:**